Richard Kolitsch

 Richard Kolitsch (24 October 1989 – 23 May 2014) was a German football midfielder who played for FC Carl Zeiss Jena II.

 Career

 He began his career in the youth team of FV Dresden-Nord, before he moved to FC Carl Zeiss Jena in January 2007.

 Kolitsch was under manager Henning Bürger promoted to first team on the last but one matchday in the 2007–08 season.
 He made his debut on matchday 33 against 1.
 FC Kaiserslautern after substitution in the halftime.

 Personal life

 His father Uwe Kolitsch is former professional player of SpVgg Erkenschwick.
+Richard Kolitsch died in a traffic accident.